Skip to main content

 • Acrylic gel medium

-• A flat paint palette (white or clear), or a palette pad – please ensure that this is not a watercolour palette
+• Flat paint palette (white or clear), or a palette pad- please ensure that this is not a watercolour palette

 • Water pots

-• A selection of brushes (preferably a mixture of soft and hard)
+• Selection of brushes (preferably a mixture of soft and hard)

-• An apron or old shirt to protect your clothe
+• Apron or old shirt to protect your clothes

 • Some examples of painters or paintings that inspire you or that you like